Jaeckel History, Family Crest & Coats of Arms

 The surname Jaeckel was first found in Prussia, where the name emerged in medieval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Jaeckel family
+Early History of the Jaeckel family

 This web page shows only a small excerpt of our Jaeckel research.
 Another 96 words (7 lines of text) covering the years 1861, 1838, 1862, 1553 and 1623 are included under the topic Early Jaeckel History in all our PDF Extended History products and printed products wherever possible.